CrisisTextLine/interview-starter/README.md

 There will be a live coding section of the interview.
 In order to set you up for success, we highly recommend having your local machine set up to be able to write code and run it in the language of your choice.

-Without this, we can still use an online REPL, but on your machine, you can use the editor you are familiar and tools you are used to using (e.g. tests and linting).
+Without this, we can still use an online REPL, but on your machine, you can use the editor you are familiar and tools you are used to using (e.g. tests and static analysis).
 You are welcome to set this up yourself or use this repo as a starter.

 The repository has setups for different languages on different branches.
 To use one of them: